gvwilson/sensibleadventures/short-stories/litany.md

 "Sure,"
 George said, shaking it.
-"Is this–do you think this is what Mom had?"
+"Is this---do you think this is whatever Mom had?"

+Doctor Biczo shook his head.
+"I don't know what this is," he confessed.
-Doctor Biczo shrugged and glanced at a visibly-tired Robbie.
+He glanced at a visibly-tired Robbie.
 "I'll give you two a moment."

 George closed the door quietly after the doctor left.